-After showing a steep decline earlier in the session, stocks are seeing continued weakness in late morning trading on Monday.
-The major averages are stuck firmly in negative territory, although they remain well off the lows set earlier this month.
+RTTNews - After showing a notable decline earlier in the session, stocks are seeing continued weakness in late morning trading on Wednesday.
+The major averages are stuck firmly in negative territory, partly offsetting their recent gains.

 For comments and feedback: contact email@example.com